BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 **RTS requirement 8A**
 The gambling system must provide easily accessible facilities that:
-a. make available the following three controls, each of which stops auto-play functionality when it is triggeredi. ‘loss limit’, ie where the player selects an option to not lose more than X from their starting balance, where X is an amount that can be selected by the player.
-A ‘loss’ in this context equates to accumulated auto-play bets minus accumulated auto-play wins. ii. ‘single win limit’ ie single win greater than Y where Y is an amount that can be selected by the player and iii. ‘jackpot win’ (where applicable).
+a. make available the following three controls, each of which stops auto-play functionality when it is triggered. ‘loss limit’, i.e. where the player selects an option to not lose more than X from their starting balance, where X is an amount that can be selected by the player.
+A ‘loss’ in this context equates to accumulated auto-play bets minus accumulated auto-play wins. ii. ‘single win limit’ i.e. single win greater than Y where Y is an amount that can be selected by the player and iii. ‘jackpot win’ (where applicable).
 b. require auto-play to be implemented in such a way that each time a customer chooses to